A-Lachs/cs-secrets-manager/README.md

 2. Security Improvements
     - key protection: The encryption key is stored in filekey.key alongside the JSON.
         -   Prefer an OS keyring (Windows DPAPI, macOS Keychain, GNOME Keyring) or derive the Fernet key from a master passphrase via a KDF (PBKDF2/Argon2) and do not store the raw key file.
-        -   Add filekey.key and data_table.json to .gitignore to avoid accidental commits
     - Use `getpass` to mask API key input so it isn’t echoed to the terminal.
         - Replace input() for API keys with getpass.getpass()
     - Ensure file permissions are restrictive (e.g., 600)